liltousin/IntensiviHomework/README.md

 git update-index --assume-unchanged .env
 ```
 ## Setting up env
 The .evn file already has a test configuration.
-Any local parameter changes will not be tracked by the git
+Any local parameter changes will not be tracked by the git.
+Just plug and play.
 ## Run
 ### Windows
 ```bash